 2 to 30 November: 1.30pm - 4pm

-What seems like a magical little grotto is in fact a wide-ramified cave system, from which today about 14km are explored.
-On a kilometer of illuminated path you can visit the cave easily and be amazed.
+What looks like a magical little grotto is in reality a wide-ramified cave system, from which about 14 kilometers are explored today.
+On a kilometer-lit path you can easily visit the cave and marvel.
 The tour leads through huge stalactite formations, wide halls and canyons.

 Legend has it that a fire-breathing dragon lived here in the Middle Ages.
-The Blessed Beatus approached him with the cross and called the Holy Trinity, whereupon the dragon rushed into Lake Thun and drowned.
-As a result, St. Beatus lived here in the cave until his death.
-At the entrance to the cave you can today visit the tomb of Saint Beatus and a replica of his cell.
+The Blessed Beatus approached him with the cross and called the Holy Trinity, whereupon the dragon rushed into Thunersee with a roar and drowned.
+Then the holy Beatus is said to have lived here in the cave until his death.
+At the entrance to the cave today you can visit the tomb of St. Beatus and a replica of his cell.

-Below the caves is a part of the Way of St. James.
+Below the caves is part of the Way of St. James.

 open daily from March 19th to October 30th (9.30am to 5pm)